-There are three types of provolone, classified by their age or ingredients.
-There’s Provolone Dolcem which is aged 2-3 months, Provolone Piccante, which is aged longer than 4 months, and American Provolone, which is similar to Dolce.
+There are three types of provolone, classified by their age.
+There’s Provolone Dolce which is aged 2-3 months, Provolone Piccante, which is aged longer than 4 months, and American Provolone, which is milder and similar to Dolce.

-Dolce has a mild, sweet taste and is white to yellow in color.
-Piccante has a sharper flavor due to the fact that it’s aged longer.
+Dolce version has a mild, sweet taste and is white to yellow in color.
+Piccante version has a sharper flavor due to the fact that it’s aged longer.

 How does Provolone taste and how do you eat it?

 Provolone is grainy and firm from the outside.
 When you cut it, it is smooth and creamy inside.

 It melts fairly easy.
 The taste is salty, tangy and buttery.
 And with that, provolone has been used in many sandwich recipe.

 Provolone Piccante is a little spicy, and the flavor really comes out when it’s melted.
 When used as a table cheese, it pairs well with red wine.

 Aside from the flavor and texture, the nutrition between gouda and provolone can be quite important if you are into dieting or healthy eating.
 The following information is based on 1 ounce serving portion: